GaryAllanJackson/ExcelControlledAutomater/README.md

 A separate Excel application, Commands.xlsm, that is not included with this application, due to source controls limiting its alter-ability, is used to create separate Excel files(CommandScripts.xlsx with the tab of commands entitled CommandScripts) that are used by the application to perform one or more actions.
+To run the Excel Controlled Automation Program:
+Use the following command to use the default CommandScripts.xlsx file:
+    pytest .\tests\test_any_page.py -v -s --html=reports/test_any_page_report1.html
+NEW: Specific alternate test files can be run using the --testfile parameter:
+    pytest .\tests\test_any_page.py --testfile=./data/CommandScripts_AutomationPanda4.xlsx -v -s --html=reports/test_any_page_report1.html
+Passing tests, will be displayed in Green text and Failing tests will be displayed in Red text.

 See a list of commands below and a sample CommandScripts.xlsx file at the bottom showing how each command is used.

 An additional Excel file, TestLogs.xlsx, with a single Sheet entitled Logs, also not included, serves as the LogFile for the application.